gvvaughan/specl/README.md

     specl --formatter=tap specs/*_spec.yaml

-Pass the `-h` option for help and brief documentation on usage of the remaining available options.
+Pass the `--help` option for help and brief documentation on usage of the remaining available options.